imoreapps/ffmpeg-avplayer-for-ios-tvos/README.md

 AVPlayer framework is written for iOS and Apple TV OS developers who want to add powerful av player to their app using a couple lines of code.
 Behind the scenes av player relies on the iOS OpenGL ES 2.0 framework and the open source LGPL licensed FFmpeg library.

 ###Note
-- If you need more customized protocols (such as Samba etc), please feel free to contact us for more details.
-- Now AVPlayer framework is able to play high resolution videos by using hardware accelerator feature embedded in iPhone/iPad even for MKV or AVI in H264, but this feature requires iOS 8 or later.
+- Now AVPlayer framework is able to play high resolution videos by using hardware accelerator feature embedded in iPhone/iPad even for MKV or AVI in H264, but this feature requires arm64, iOS 8 or later devices.

 ###Compile Requirements